nkfoss/Forms-tutorial/README.md

 We can also see this when we inspect individual HTML elements.
 For example, try inspecting the email input.
 Try inputting a valid email.
 You will see some attributes change like ng-dirty and ng-valid (which angular added automatically).

+Also notice that the submit button is disabled... this is done using property binding.
+You can see it in the button element.
+The form fields are also red if they are 1) touched... and 2) invalid.
+This is defined in the CSS file.

+What about error messages for invalid forms?
+Notice our email input has #email = "ngModel".
+This is how we get access to the validity of the email input.
+Note the Boostrap help-block element below it.
+NgIf the email IS NOT valid and IS touched, then the helpbox appears.
+Notice that the template is directly accessing elements of the form control.

 Here are some other built-in validators for Angular: https://angular.io/api/forms/Validators

+#### Default form Values

+We can do this two ways...

+First, using property binding.
+The app component has a string called defaultQuestion = 'pet'.
+Notice in the template, this is referenced using property binding in the email input.
+The value 'pet' actually links it to option below it that also has the value 'pet'.
+This is how we make that option the default choice in the dropdown.

+We can also use two-way binding.
+Notice how the security question's answer uses two-way binding...

+#### Grouping Form Controls

+If we have a rather larger form, we might want to group related controls together (so the form appears more organized).
+For example, when we inspect the form object in the browser console, the newer, more-viewable, organization would be an advantage.
+This is easy in the template-driven approach.

+Notice the ngModelGroup directive in the template.
+It's set equal to a string (in our case 'userData').
+If we inspect the 'value' property of the form, we can see that 'userData' exists here.
+The form's 'control' property also has 'userData' now.

+The #userData reference allows us to display error messages if any member of the group is not valid.
+We can see this implemented with the ngFormGroup directive, and coded below the formGroup itself.

+#### Radio Buttons